Denga1999/osu-cs344-w2019/README.md

 1. Compile all 5 programs by running `./compileall`
 2. Run the encryption daemon by executing `./otp_enc_d PORT &`, where `PORT` is a number between 55000 and 65000.
 3. Run the decryption daemon by executing `./otp_dec_d PORT &`, where `PORT` is a number between 55000 and 65000 (must be different from the port that `otp_enc_d` uses).
 4. The two daemons will then be run in the background.
 Next, generate a key by running `./keygen LENGTH key_file`, where `LENGTH` is the length of the key and `key_file` is the file to output the resulting key to.
 5. Try encrypting the information in the `plaintext1` file by running `./otp_enc plaintext1 key_file PORT > ciphertext1`, where `PORT` is the port number assigned to `otp_enc_d` in step 2.
 The encrypted text will be output to a file named `ciphertext1`.
 Note that the ciphertext is nothing like the original text (which is good!).
 6. Try decrypting the information in the `ciphertext1` file by running `./otp_dec ciphertext1 key_file PORT > plaintext1_a`, where `PORT` is the port number assigned to `otp_dec_d` in step 3.
 The decrypted text will be output to a file named `plaintext1_a`.
 Note that the plaintext is now the same as the original text in the `plaintext1` file.
 7. The OTP will produce a different ciphertext and plaintext if the key file is changed.
 Try it!

 ## Program Py

+This program serves as an introduction to programming in Python.
+This program focuses on files, strings, and integer multiplication.

+To run the program, execute `python3 mypython.py`.